cariad/hugo-ci/README.md

 If you opt to deploy your site to an S3 bucket, you can set some custom HTTP headers for your uploaded files:

 - `Cache-Control` prescribes how long a file should be cached.
 Images, for example, typically don’t change as often as HTML files, and so can be granted much longer cache durations to aid performance.
-- `Content-Type` prescribes the content of a file.
+- `Content-Type` prescribes the type of a file.
 S3 has a jolly good try at identifying _some_ file types, but it’s far from complete.
 At time of writing, for example, S3 did not identity `.woff` files as `font/woff2`.

-To set custom headers, refer to [cariad/s3headersetter](https://github.com/cariad/s3headersetter) for guidance to create an `s3headersetter` configuration file, then save it as `.s3headersetter.yml` in the root of your source project.
+To set custom headers, refer to [github.com/cariad/s3headersetter](https://github.com/cariad/s3headersetter) for guidance to create an `s3headersetter` configuration file, then save it as `.s3headersetter.yml` in the root of your source project.

 If you don’t create `.s3headersetter.yml` then the following defaults will take effect: